 In July 1962, the Prairie View Chapter of Jack and Jill of America, Inc. was established.
 The chapter membership was mainly comprised of the professors of Prairie View A&M University and their families.
-For many years Prairie View required that their professors reside in the Prairie View community, thus providing an active membership for the chapter.
+For many years, Prairie View University required that their professors reside within the Prairie View community, thus providing an active membership for the chapter.
 Eventually, the professors of Prairie View were released from this requirement.

 In 1996, the families began to migrate towards Houston and the surrounding areas, thus causing the demise of the Prairie View Chapter of Jack and Jill of America.
 With a concern for the legacies from the chapter and the growth in the Katy community, the need arose for the reinstatement of the chapter to include the Katy area.
 The idea and the vision came from the insightful minds of two very devoted and caring mothers.
 Vickie Byrd and Pat Miller saw the need and the desire for unity among family and friends on the West side of Houston.
 The African American population had increased tremendously in a community that did not offer opportunities to service the needs of our culture.
 With this vision in mind, these mothers put into motion a plan to bring together other mothers with the same concerns and goals to meet the needs of our children.
 Vickie and Pat compiled a list of mothers in the area and contacted them to determine the level of interest and the response was promising.